Morris Cohen (spy): Early life and education

-Morris Cohen was born in Harlem, New York City, on July 2, 1910, to a Jewish immigrant family.
+Morris Cohen was born in Harlem, New York City, on July 2, 1910, to an Eastern-European Jewish immigrant family.
 His father had immigrated from an area near Kyiv in present-day Ukraine.
 His mother was from Vilnius in present-day Lithuania; the couple had met and married in New York.
 Cohen was a football standout at James Monroe High School in the Bronx.
 After briefly attending New York University he was awarded an athletic scholarship to Mississippi A&M College (now Mississippi State University).
 He was injured in a freshman game.
 No longer able to play football, he was kept on scholarship as athletic manager.
 He graduated with a bachelor's degree in business, and after a year of graduate work transferred to the University of Illinois.
 There he was active in agitprop work for the National Student League, a communist organisation.
-He was declared persona non grata after one semester and returned to the Bronx, where he became a full member and organizer for the American Communist Party.
+He was declared persona non grata after one semester and returned to the Bronx, where he became a full member and organizer for the Communist Party USA.
 After World War II, he received a master's degree in education from Columbia University.